kubernetes-sigs/cluster-api-provider-openstack/docs/book/src/topics/crd-changes/v1alpha7-to-v1beta1.md

 #### Removal of instanceID from spec

 The OpenStackMachine controller previously set `instanceID` in the machine spec, in addition to `providerID`. `providerID` remains unchanged as it is required by Cluster API, but `instanceID` is no longer set.
-If still required, it is now available in the status in `resources`.
+If still required, it is now available in the status in `.status.server`.

 ### `OpenStackCluster`